 Cybersecurity is something that shouldn’t be ignored under any circumstances.
 It is important to keep an eye on all happenings that relate to your cybersecurity.
 Getting proper awareness is key to avoiding any online threats.

-To learn more about cybersecurity, and its implications on our future, we’ve questioned Vahap Eren and asked him to share his thoughts on the present dangers faced by online population.
+To learn more about cybersecurity, and its implications on our future, we’ve questioned Vahap Eren and asked him to share his thoughts on the present dangers faced by the online population.

 Without further ado, let’s get to the interview: